iunu/mobx-async-store/README.md

 // Request made, record is always returned from the server. await store.fetchOne('todos', todo.id)
 ```

+If the server responds with any status other than 200, the promise will reject with an [error](#handling-errors)

 ### Finding single records with `Store#findOne`